-5 suspected rebels, Indian soldier killed in Kashmir
+Anti-India protests after troops kill 5 rebels in Kashmir

-Five militants were killed in Friday’s firefight, police said in a statement and Inspector-General Vijay Kumar called the operation a “big success.”
-An Indian soldier wounded overnight died in a military hospital.
+Police said five militants were killed in Friday’s firefight, and an Indian soldier wounded overnight died in a military hospital.
+Inspector-General Vijay Kumar called the operation a “big success.”

+As the fighting raged, anti-India protests broke out in the neighborhood in solidarity with the rebels.
+Police fired tear gas and shotgun pellets to stop scores of stone-throwing young men from marching in the area.

+The protesters chants slogans such as “Go India, go back” and “We want freedom.”
+No one was reported injured in the clashes.

-Government forces have stepped up operations against anti-India rebels in the region, which is divided between India and Pakistan and both nuclear-armed rivals claim the territory in its entirety.
+Government forces have stepped up operations against anti-India rebels in the region, which is divided between India and Pakistan and claimed in its entirety by both.
 Suspected militants have also carried out attacks on police and in one case killed two family members of a police official.

-On Wednesday, Indian police said government forces killed three suspected militants in a gunbattle and recovered a rifle and two pistols.
-However, family members of one of the slain men said that 17-year-old Zakir Bashir was picked up from home, killed in custody and then presented as a militant who died fighting.
+On Wednesday, Indian police said government forces killed three suspected militants in a gun battle and recovered a rifle and two pistols.
+However, family members of one of the slain men said that 17-year-old Zakir Bashir was picked up from his home, killed in custody and then presented as a militant who had died fighting.

 Police insisted that the teenager had joined rebel ranks “just a few days before he was eliminated.”